Foursomes of non-related golfers are now allowed to play together at Washington courses

-The subject line of the email that the Home Course sent to its many customers was simple and direct, highlighting some very welcome news for golfers in the state of Washington.
+The subject line of the email that the Home Course sent to its customers was simple and direct, highlighting some very welcome news for golfers in the state of Washington.

 “Foursomes are back!”